The Ugly Truth About Love

 Back to my ex-wife and I.

-It's true, and yes, I'm quite embarrassed of my dumb-ass fuckery.
+It's true, and yes, I'm quite embarrassed of my dumb-assness.

-Mark Mason sums up perfectly how we could have fixed our shit, and how you can fix your shit.
+Mark Mason sums up perfectly how we could have fixed our issues, and how you can fix yours.

 Seriously, it's this simple.

-If my wife would have said, "I have a problem, you don't have to fix it for me, just support me while I fix it myself, and this is how you can best help me.
-Can you do that?"
+If my wife would have said, "I have a problem, you don't have to fix it for me, just support me while I fix it myself, and this is how you can best help me. <outlines support needed> Can you do that?"

 THAT would be a demonstration of love; taking full responsibility for your problems, not holding your partner responsible for them, and outlining how you want support.